Risersoft/risersoft.github.io/_posts/2020-11-17-mvcporting.md

 -	Immo Landswerth stated in his [presentation](https://www.youtube.com/watch?v=bvmd2F11jpA&list=PLdo4fOcmZ0oVWop1HEOml2OdqbDs6IlcI&index=7) at DotnetConf 2020 that during the porting project, click stops must be used – this means having working code at all times that builds and preferably can be tested and published.

--	There is another thing we should add to this – code reuse.
+-	There is another thing we should add to this – **code reuse**.

       o	 This means that the classes and the views be reused in the old Asp .Net MVC project and the new Asp .Net Core 5 project.

-      o	 This is especially important in bigger solutions (>50+ projects) where the conversion process is likely to take months - sometimes years – rather than days.
+      o	 This is especially important in bigger solutions (>25+ projects) where the conversion process is likely to take months - sometimes years – rather than days.

       o	 Code reusability means less code has to be maintained during the entire conversion journey and beyond.